How to enjoy the best rosés

 It’s not so well known that there are three main ways of producing a rosé wine: skin contact, saignée and blending.
 There can also be still rosé wine, semi-sparkling or fully sparkling, and at a wide range of sweetness levels and colours.
 That’s a lot of rosé variation!
 Vintage Roots currently list over twenty organic rosés.

 The skin contact method involves crushing red grapes and then leaving the juice in contact with the skins for a length of time to impart colour, usually between one to three days.
 The skins are then pressed (sometimes the juice is then added back in) and discarded, and then the juice is fermented.
 Most red grapes have clear juice and the deepness of the colour is determined by the length of time the juice stays in contact with the skins (where all the colour pigments are situated).
-The Colour of your rosé can vary from the palest subtle salmon pink (as in Provence), through vibrant pink, crimson and orange hued rosés to near lipstick red colour.
+The colour of your rosé can vary from the palest subtle salmon pink (as in Provence), through vibrant pink, crimson and orange hued rosés to near lipstick red colour.

 The exception to the above ‘skin contact’ rule is in the production of blush wines which come from the copper tinged colour of the white grapes as in Pinot Grigio (Pinot Gris) blush.
-Why not try our brand new Mont’albano Pinot Grigio Blush 2013 with its salmon pink/orange colour and lush raspberry fruit flavours £8.50.

 IGP-Bouches-du-Rhone-Mas-de-Longchamp